caliston/waveshare-LCD35-bookworm/README.md

    This file tells Linux about the display hardware we've connected.

 3. We need to tell the Pi the existance of the .dtbo file.
-Edit /boot/config.txt and add to the bottom:
+Edit /boot/firmware/config.txt  and add to the bottom:

-(November 2024: This file is now located at /boot/firmware/config.txt in the latest bullseye images)
+   Note that this location has changed in recent Pi bullseye images; it used to be at /boot/config.txt on older Pi installed images.
    ```
    dtoverlay=waveshare35a
    hdmi_force_hotplug=1